gtournie/redux-form-validators/README.md

     if (!info) return false
     if (info.ipv4 && !REG.test(info.ipv4)) {
       return {
-        id: "form.errors.private_url",
+        id: 'form.errors.private_url',
-        defaultMessage: "Private and local networks are not allowed" }
+        defaultMessage: 'Private and local networks are not allowed', }
     }
-  }
+  },
 })
 ```